| |

 • Model how to carry it with two hands in front of your chest.

 • Explain how to turn it off properly.
-Plan to teach this and model this a lot, especially with computers!
+Then, plan to teach this and model it a lot, especially with computers!

 • Little hands drop things.
 Investing in a durable protective case is a must.
-I have this one by Griffin and it has protected my iPad for several years now.
-It’s held up through drops onto concrete, falling down the stairs, being thrown across the room, and even small spills.
+I have this one by Griffin, and it has protected my iPad for several years now.
+The case held up through drops onto concrete, falling down the stairs, being thrown across the room, and even small spills.

 Thanks for reading.
-If you’re looking for more organizational ideas and tips, you can find them here.
+If you’re looking for more organizational ideas and tips, you can find more classroom organization ideas here.

 Similar Posts